 SUTHERLAND SPRINGS, Texas (AP) — In a story Nov.
-6 about a mass shooting at a Texas church, The Associated Press misspelled the name of a 16-year-old victim.
-Her name is Haley Krueger, not Hailey.
+7 about the victims of an attack at a Texas church, The Associated Press misspelled a victim’s first name.
+She was Therese Rodriguez, not Theresa Rodriguez.

 A corrected version of the story is below:

 Couples, families among the dead in Texas church shooting

 Victims of shooting rampage at Texas church included longtime married couples, families, children